Chesapeake Bay, Smith Mountain Lake, and the 2% Watercraft Tax

 Can I finance a used boat from a private seller?

-Do I need to title and register my boat in Virginia?
+Do I need to title my boat in Virginia?

 Ready to Finance Your Virginia Boat?